Luther Stickell: Mission: Impossible – Ghost Protocol

 Luther is never involved in Ethan's mission of stopping a Swedish extremist from starting a nuclear war between the U.S. and Russia.
-Instead, Luther meets Hunt for a beer in a bar in San Francisco (at the very end of the film) following the mission's success.
-Luther playfully mocks Ethan's over-dramatic method of aborting the missile that was to take out the city of San Francisco, saying that he cannot believe that, as he aborted the launch, Ethan actually yelled, aloud, the words, "MISSION ACCOMPLISHED!"
-Ethan laughs at it, too, and confirms this.
-Luther shakes his head and laughs and just says, "You're still corny, Ethan."
-At this point, Luther is introduced to Ethan's team, IMF agents Jane Carter (portrayed by Paula Patton), William Brandt (portrayed by Jeremy Renner) and Benji Dunn (portrayed by Simon Pegg), the latter of the three, Luther has already met in the third film.
+He meets Hunt for a beer in a bar in Seattle (at the very end of the film) following the mission's success.
+Luther playfully mocks Ethan's over-dramatic method of aborting the missile that was to take out the city of San Francisco, saying that he cannot believe that, as he aborted the launch, Ethan actually yelled, aloud, the words, "MISSION ACCOMPLISHED!".
+Luther is then introduced to Ethan's team, IMF agents Jane Carter (portrayed by Paula Patton), William Brandt (portrayed by Jeremy Renner) and Benji Dunn (portrayed by Simon Pegg), the latter of the three, Luther has already met.
 Luther reveals that, thanks to them, he and his IMF mission clean-up crew "blew the entire weekend at the bottom of the San Francisco Bay" searching for the disabled nuclear warhead that Ethan aborted.
 He leaves after this, fist-bumping Ethan and says, "See you in Kandahar".

 Mission: Impossible – Rogue Nation

-In the fifth entry of the franchise, Stickell is among the agents to remain loyal to Hunt when the IMF is shut down and Hunt wanted by the CIA while working to take down a rogue international espionage ring called the Syndicate.
-Luther retired from IMF rather than be forced to betray Ethan but is called back to action by Brandt to help Ethan.
+In the fifth entry of the franchise, Luther helps take control of a plane taking off with an illegal package by hacking into a Russian satellite, much to Brandt's disapproval, as the IMF is under investigation for misconduct.
+Later, he is among the agents to remain loyal to Ethan when the IMF is shut down and Ethan is wanted by the CIA while working to take down a rogue international espionage ring called the Syndicate.
+Luther retires from IMF rather than be forced to betray Ethan but is called back to action by Brandt to help Ethan.
 There is nevertheless some tension between the two as the mission unfolds, with Brandt expressing concern about Ethan's plans due to the potential risk of their enemies gaining access to the funds they require to continue their operations, Brandt arguing that this cannot be the only option while Luther affirms his belief that sometimes Ethan is the one best qualified to see all the options.
 Despite Brandt's doubts, Ethan's plan succeeds in luring adversary Solomon Lane into a trap.